NOMAD: A Natural, Occluded, Multi-scale Aerial Dataset, for Emergency Response Scenarios: Computer Vision Models metrics

 \section{Computer Vision Models metrics}

 To demonstrate the use of NOMAD for benchmarking CV models at varying levels of occlusion, we compared the performance of three state-of-the-art CV models.
 Our first model was YOLOv8 from Ultralytics \cite{yolov8_ultralytics}, representing the most recent upgrade to the YOLO family.
 YOLOv8 supports real-time detection with limited computational and memory resources, matching the requirements for sUAS-based aerial detection.
 Additionally, we selected a FasterRCNN and a RetinaNet model from the Detectron2 library \cite{detectron2}.
 The specific versions tested are YOLOv8l, FasterRCNN-R101-FPN, and RetinaNet-R101-FPN, with a reported mAP@0.5:0.95 of 52.9, 42.0 and 40.4 on the COCO benchmark, respectively.
-Both libraries provide a higher mAP model for YOLOv8 (YOLOv8x) and FasterRCNN (FasterRCNN-X101-FPN), nevertheless, the latency of these other models increases substantially compared to the gained mAP.
+Available models of YOLOv8x and FasterRCNN-X101-FPN provide higher mAP, nevertheless, the latency of these models increases substantially compared to the gained mAP \cite{yolov8_ultralytics, detectron2modelzoo}.

 For evaluation purposes, 10 folds of 10 actors each were randomly created, with a constant seed for reproducibility across models.
 From each fold, 50 tests were performed, one per each distance-visibility (5 distances, 10 visibilities), with the results of these 50 tests being averaged across the 10 folds. \Cref{fig:models} shows the averaged mAP@0.5:0.95 score and standard deviation of the CV models against different levels of occlusion and distances.
 We can observe that YOLOv8l performs better on the closest distance than the other models, a result supported by the higher initial mAP reported; nevertheless all models suffer from critical degradation as the distance increases.
 This behaviour is expected as their training data is focused on ground views rather than aerial ones.
 Finally, although this degradation is expected to be mitigated by fine-tuning the models with aerial data, the results emphasize the degradation problem that occlusion represents, for even though the models achieve decent scores at the closest distance with full visibility, the mAP values drastically drop as the occlusion increases.
 The usefulness of NOMAD to the research community can be justified from the previous baseline by three reasons: (1) NOMAD is built with a real-world variance imagery (Natural), making it a fair benchmark towards emergency response scenarios; (2) occlusion on person detection can be assessed thanks to the granularity of our visibility label; (3) the multi-scale characteristic allows occlusion to be assessed also across different distances, key to the improvement of aerial detection on sUAS.
 To exemplify the difficulty of person detection on emergency response scenarios, \cref{fig:samples} shows imagery from our tests with increasing difficulty, due to distance and occlusion.